na-na-hi/renget/archive/2f8so.md

 \>You decide to take a chance and glance back to him but the edge of Sion's lip is just curled back in a smile.
 \>"I've missed our little chats in the bathhouse."
 \>It was about the only time you didn't have the cattendant bothering you and most other monsters weren't able to fit into it, what with work to design some elegant accommodation still being done.
-\>Sion was just able to squeeze in the already large entry designed more to impress.
+\>Sion was just able to squeeze in the already large entry designed more to impress.%% "Yeah..."
-"Yeah..."
-\>He was about the only monster, too, that you didn't feel like you had to strip down with.
+%darkgreen%\>He was about the only monster, too, that you didn't feel like you had to strip down with.
 Which meant that getting undressed for the bathhouse felt like any other time you went to relax.
 \>The rock underfoot shift from its mostly dry counterpart further up the valley with the occasional patch of moss, to requiring you to carefully navigate.
 \>The boots have good grip but the last thing you want is to put a foot wrong and give Sion another reason to have a chuckle.
 \>There's something else, here, however.
 When you're done in this part of the valley, it's invariably because of a quest and even on the occasions where they're languid you still treat them with the same professionalism.